kazuph/mcp-docs-rag/README.md

   - Uses wget to download file

 ### Prompts
-- `guide_documents_usage` - Guide on how to use document collections and RAG functionality
+- `guide_documents_usage` - Guide on how to use documents and RAG functionality
-  - Includes list of available document collections
+  - Includes list of available documents
   - Provides usage hints for RAG functionality

 ## Development